Your heart's day-to-day health may not be a frequent concern. Valentine's Day may be the ideal opportunity to stop and think about it.

 A heart can suffer from love, of course, but it can also be affected by a number of health issues.
 Blood vessels can also be damaged, jeopardizing their ability to function.

 Cardiovascular diseases include several different conditions, of which the most well-known are undoubtedly:

 In addition to their impact on well-being and quality of life, they can lead to serious consequences, including death.

 The principle "an ounce of prevention is worth a pound of cure" applies very well to cardiovascular health.
 Taking care of your heart on a daily basis is within everyone's reach.
 Here are a few valuable tips to do just that:

-- Eat well.
+- Adopt a balanced diet.
 Learn about the various components of a heart-healthy diet.

 - Quit smoking.